SkygearIO/features/features/202-session-management/design.md

 - Access token would not be returned from APIs.
 - Gateway would read access token from cookie only, ignoring `Authorization` header.
+- Some SDKs (e.g. mobile SDKs) would not be able to consume it.

 ### Security Consideration